Our History: 50 Years of nourishing our community

 Kitchen-free boxes are created to help displaced fire survivors and others needing meals not requiring refrigeration or heating.
 The Food Bank of Contra Costa and Solano is Feeding America's West Coast hub for disaster response.

-Caitlin Sly is named as new President & CEO.
+Caitlin Sly is named as new President and CEO.